Don’t have time to read the whole guide now? No problem. Let us email you a copy so you can read it when you do. Just let us know where to send it.

 These three critical elements to balance – People, Purpose and Process – exist across many different types of marketing management project, and none more so than in agency selection.

-As pitch consultants our definition of a successful process is rooted in our 3P framework.
+As agency pitch consultants our definition of a successful process is rooted in our 3P framework.

 A successful agency selection process is one in which People, Purpose and Process are applied in balance to create an optimal partnership opportunity for both advertiser and agency.